-- · Create buttons with three or four toggle states - Combining more buttons into a group, similar to "radio buttons". - Overlay one button with several independent functions - Detect double clicks and long presses
+- Create buttons with three or four toggle states - Combining more buttons into a group, similar to "radio buttons". - Overlay one button with several independent functions - Detect double clicks and long presses changes when you turn the module around.

-See page 105 for all the details.
+See page 139 for all the details.